 Many people enjoy getting foot massages.
 There are several benefits that patients can receive with regular foot massages including improved blood circulation, reduced blood pressure, and the ability to sleep better.
 Additionally, it may help existing foot injuries to heal faster due to increased flexibility in the foot and ankle.
 Patients can report a feeling of overall well-being and anxiety may be significantly reduced.
 Pregnant women can experience edema, which is excess fluid that builds up in the ankles.
 Having frequent foot massages may help to relieve some of the discomforts that accompany edema.
 Research has indicated that the activity of white blood cells may increase and this can help boost the immune system.
 When the feet are being massaged, the therapist may notice certain foot conditions that have developed, including corns, ingrown toenails, or cracked skin.
 These are conditions that are treated by a podiatrist.
 It is suggested that you schedule a consultation to discuss effective treatment options and to learn about other types of foot therapies.

 Foot therapy is often necessary for those recovering from either foot deformities or foot injuries.
-If you have concerns regarding therapy, one of our podiatrists of Quad Cities Foot and Ankle Associates.
+If you have concerns regarding therapy, consult with one of our podiatrists from Quad Cities Foot and Ankle Associates.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 Most Common Injuries

 People who are active or athletes are prone to a variety of injuries.
 Therefore, it is often important to take part in physical therapy in order to quickly get back on the right track.

 Physical Therapy – This specialized treatment will focus on the affected area, speeding up recovery and the overall healing process.
 It is a proven method that has helped millions of people return from any injury.

 During physical therapy you will undergo regimented training to get back into full form.
 Training is often very difficult, especially at first when the foot feels weak.
 Physical therapy often involves: